Sparkofska/dataModellingProject/README.md

 ## Steps To Do

-1. find recent work on that topic
+1. find recent work on that topic ("State of the art")
     - lecture "from OLTP to Dimensional Models"
     - "Moody"-paper
     - be experts on these